I'm a helper. I build stuff and teach things that makes my coworkers' jobs easier. I make tedium give way to joy.

 • UX team onboarding doc.
 See the portfolio project.

 • UX team culture doc.
 Where we get real about meeting culture, documenting lore and inside jokes, and other "insider" knowledge.
+This is part of our new teammate onboarding package.

 • Name randomizer.
 No more "I can go nex—oh no, you go.
 Sorry.
 I didn't see you come off mu—oh fine fine, haha I'll go."